-Celebrating the biggest day of the year becomes more manageable with some early planning.
-Today, Balsam Hill shares useful ideas on how to get your home ready for the holidays.
-From tidying up rooms to bringing out your decorations, these simple Christmas preparation tips will help you set a beautiful scene for the season’s festivities.
+The holiday season is one of the busiest times of the year but it becomes more manageable with some early planning.
+Today, we share useful ideas on how to prepare your home for Christmas.
+From tidying up rooms to bringing out your christmas decorations, we’ve come up with the best 2020 Christmas preparation checklist to help you set a beautiful scene for the season’s festivities.

 1. Clear Out the Clutter

 Before you start decking the halls, set aside a day or two to declutter your home.
 Check rooms, shelves, and surfaces and put away the things you no longer use or want to display.
-Decluttering helps create more space for holiday décor and makes it easier for you to visualize your decorating ideas.
+Decluttering helps create more space for Christmas home décor and makes it easier for you to visualize your decorating plans.